Esri/arcgis-runtime-samples-android/java/hillshade-renderer/README.md

 # Hillshade renderer
-Demonstrates how to use hillshade renderer on a raster.
+Use a hillshade renderer on a raster.

 ![Hillshade Renderer App](hillshade-renderer.png)